How to ACT Guidance Challenge

 As with any strategic goal, KPIs for board and senior management should be related to support of the business goal.
 For example, if the company-level goal is related to the delivery of investment processes that support sustainable outcomes, the KPIs can support in various ways; ensuring resources are allocated to the development and support of teams with the right expertise and diversity to deliver on that goal; by supporting changing internal and established processes that do not guarantee this outcome; by establishing processes that help with monitoring and review.

-Opinion remains divided on whether to link KPIs to remuneration.
 Simply put, it is a more effective lever because it communicates that the KPI is considered on the same level and merit as other strategic business considerations.
-The business case for diverse teams has been made across several pieces of research.
+The business case for diverse teams - across many different metrics and lenses, including cognitive approaches - has been made across several pieces of research.
 Incorporating targets or factors in remuneration that drive improved performance, therefore, helps to deliver shareholder value.
 Management programmes that incorporate culture, diversity and inclusion are also therefore appropriate for the business.

 As with all KPIs, fewer, more targeted ones are more impactful.
 The KPIs could: